TOKYO UNIVERSITY OF FOREIGN STUDIES

 Courses [offered in English]

-EPCS Seminar 1: Introduction to Conflict and Contentious Politics (Fall) – sample syllabus
+EPCS Methodology: An Introduction to Conflict and Contentious Politics (Fall) – sample syllabus

-EAdvanced Seminar on Conflict and Contentious Politics (Spring) – sample syllabus
+EConflict and Social Change: An Advanced Seminar on Contentious Politics (Spring) – sample syllabus

 EPolitics and Culture – at ICU (Autumn) – Syllabus